ryan-rashidian/qemy/DEVLOG.md

 ### Note (2025-09-23) - [@ryan-rashidian](https://github.com/ryan-rashidian):

 - The project is settling on a decent structure and conventions.
-I'm still figuring out details for implementing plugins, but i have a few ideas.
+I'm still figuring out the details for implementing plugins, but have a few ideas.